The Manchester Full-time MBA

 Are you an ambitious professional looking to transform yourself, your career and your life?

-With six months of live projects, the Manchester MBA is the world's most practical MBA.
-You will gain unbeatable experience for your CV by taking on three consultancy projects with real clients.
+The Manchester Full-time MBA is one of the world's most practical MBAs.
+Gain unbeatable experience for your CV by taking on three consultancy projects with real clients.
 It doesn't get more hands-on than that.

 client consultancy projects